Hodegetria: Madonna of Constantinople

-There are a number of images showing the icon in its shrine and in the course of being displayed publicly, which happened every Tuesday, and was one of the great sights of Constantinople for visitors.
 After the Fourth Crusade, from 1204 to 1261, it was moved to the Monastery of the Pantocrator, which had become the cathedral of the Venetian see during the period of Frankish rule, and since none of the illustrations of the shrine at the Hodegetria Monastery predate this interlude, the shrine may have been created after its return.

 There are a number of accounts of the weekly display, the two most detailed by Spaniards:

 Another account says the bearers staggered around the crowd, the icon seeming to lurch towards onlookers, who were then considered blessed by the Virgin.
-Clergy touched pieces of cotton-wool to the icon and handed them out to the crowd.
+Clergy touched pieces of cotton wool to the icon and handed them out to the crowd.
 A wall-painting in a church near Arta in Greece shows a great crowd watching such a display, whilst a street-market for unconcerned locals continues in the foreground.

 The Hamilton Psalter picture of the shrine in the monastery appears to show the icon behind a golden screen of large mesh, mounted on brackets rising from a four-sided pyramidal base, like many large medieval lecterns.
 The heads of the red-robed attendants are level with the bottom frame of the icon.

 The icon disappeared during the Fall of Constantinople in 1453 when it was deposited at the Chora Church.
 It may have been cut into four pieces.

+Madonna of Constantinople or Hodegetria was also venerated in parts of Italy.
+After the city fell in 1453, the ritual continued in Southern Italy.
+The first important sociological system was the cult following in Italy, developed around worshipping the Madonna of Constantinople or Odigetria.
+The name has been used on churches, paintings, and statues.
+The second important sociological system developed was a variation of the flying Virgin ritual performed on August 15 during the Assumption of Mary.
+A sacred painting or icon is carried around city streets to venerate the Virgin Mary.
+The names Madonna of Constantinople and Hodegetria became synonymous, and it was used to name paintings, churches, and statues.
+It spread throughout the Greek, Italian, and Russian world.